 As a psychologist and psychoanalyst, I have devoted my life to understanding others.
-In my effort to meet emotional experience – both my own and that of others— in the best way I possibly can, I have given a lot of thought to the nature of understanding.
-The way we understand is informed by concept and theory, but it is not only, nor primarily, conceptual.
-It is direct comprehension grounded in intuition and empathy.
+In my effort to meet emotional experience – both my own and that of others— in the best way I possibly can, I have given a lot of thought to the nature of emotional understanding.
+Deep emotional understanding is direct comprehension grounded in intuition and empathy.
+It is informed by concept and theory, but it is not only, nor primarily, conceptual.

-Beyond extensive clinical study and experience, I have also spent years inquiring deeply about how “understanding” lives in my own experience.
+Beyond extensive clinical study and experience, I have also spent years inquiring deeply about how deep emotional understanding lives in my own experience.
 I offer the following ideas for your reflection:

-The psychological need to be understood is universal and basic to who we are as human beings.
+- The psychological need to be understood is universal and basic to who we are as human beings.
 “Understanding” has an important psychosocial function and is one of the basic moves in the dance of social communication and conversation.
-When there is a milieu of understanding and being understood, there is basic safety.

-There is a great opportunity in such emotional reactions.
-Being upset often signals the presence of something not yet seen, understood, and/or accepted.
-For this reason, it is useful to “inquire deeply” in such situations by turning towards the upset and feeling our way towards deeper understanding by asking questions (often implicit) such as
+Being upset signals the presence of something not yet seen, understood, and/or accepted.
+For this reason, there is a great value in turning towards the upset and feeling our way towards deeper understanding.
+In order to move on, you must understand why you felt what you did and why you no longer need to feel it.It is useful to inquire deeply by asking ourselves questions (often implicit) such as:

 - What am I feeling, and what triggered it?